 Right of Way Requirements

-Before a power line can be built, we require right of way easements from property owners along the selected route as necessary.
-The member will be responsible for cutting and clearing this right of way.
+- Before a power line can be built, we require right-of-way easements from property owners along the selected route as necessary

 What is a Right of Way Easement?

-A right of way is a type of easement or agreement that grants a utility the right to use, access or transit a piece of property according to the terms of the easement.
-This easement is typically granted by property owners to an electric utility for the purpose of constructing, operating and maintaining power lines and other equipment.
+- A type of easement or agreement that grants a utility the right to use, access, or transit a piece of property according to the terms of the easement

 Vegetation Management Program